paulwhellinger/capstone/README.md

 ![Sheet 4](https://github.com/user-attachments/assets/197873dd-7c15-4627-be4b-d7dfc3b2a2f9)

-From this chart we see that the total minutes tracked is much higher from Tuesday to Thursday.
+The chart indicates that participants tracked more activity minutes between Tuesday and Thursday compared to other days of the week.
 Participants in the survey tracked their activities much more on these days than any other.
 This is most likely due to less active participants, who might not have regular exercise routines, deciding to make healthier choices on these days.
 Looking at the averages tells a different story.
 Let's take a look at the average calories burned broken down by weekday.

 ![Sheet 3 copy](https://github.com/user-attachments/assets/e335b6b2-8544-4e4f-862e-286ad9246e05)